Varathane vs Minwax — Which is the Best for Your Project?

 Choosing a Finish to Make Your Room Brighter

-Both polyurethane offers durability and an appealing finished look.
+Both polyurethane types offers durability and an appealing finished look.
 But there are always differences between the two.

 Oil-Based vs Water-Based Polyurethane